Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Use collaboration tools like Slack, Microsoft Teams, or Trello to facilitate communication.

-Provide training on how to use these tools effectively.
+Provide training on how to use these tools effectively — don’t assume they know

-Highlight successful projects in company communications or meetings.
+Highlight successful projects that came from diverse teams in company communications or meetings.

 Offer bonuses, awards, or other incentives for exceptional contributions.